 ---|---|

-We highlighted Ontario since that is where Taxory provides accounting services to our clients.
+We highlighted Ontario since that is where Taxory provides accounting services to our clients; however, if you live in a province other than Ontario, you can find the provincial tax rates on the CRA website.
 These taxes are charged in addition to the federal income taxes, so make sure you add your federal and provincial/territorial marginal tax rates together.

 Important Notes about Canada’s Tax System